-• Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
+• Staff communicated with people in a way that they could understand, for example, communication aids, however we noted that no additional formats for patient information was available, for example easy read or braille.
+The provider told us they would complete some research immediately and provide alternate information formats.